2023 Most Popular Music Bachelor's Degree Schools in Rhode Island

 Check out the music bachelor's degree programs at these schools if you want to attend one of the most popular in Rhode Island.

 Our 2023 rankings named Brown University the most popular school in Rhode Island for music students working on their bachelor’s degree.
-Located in the city of Providence, Brown is a private not-for-profit school with a fairly large student population.
+Located in the midsize city of Providence, Brown is a private not-for-profit college with a large student population.

 Women make up 42% of the music majors at the school.